Quantum oscillations in Dirac magnetoplasmons: Introduction

-The plasmon dispersion is determined by the zeros of the dielectric function, and Eq.~\eqref{eq:3deg} follows from a single-mode approximation using the $f$-sum rule $m_1({\bf q}) = \frac{2\pi^2 e^2 n}{m}$ and the perfect screening sum rule $m_{-1}({\bf q}) = \frac{\pi}{2} + {\cal O}(q^2)$~\cite{pines89}.
-Indeed, the plasmon pole exhausts the sum rules~\eqref{eq:sumrules} at long wavelengths, with other contributions such as single-particle excitations suppressed due to phase-space restrictions and dielectric screening~\cite{pines89}.
-Even interband excitations (for models with multiple bands) do not dominate the sum rules: In a spectral decomposition, the continuity equation relates interband terms at order ${\cal O}(q^0)$ (the same order as the plasmon pole) to matrix elements of the total current operator, the sum over velocities of all particles.
+where the positive quantity $m_p$ denotes the energy-integrated sum rule with weight $\omega^p$.
+The dielectric function encodes the density response (and hence the collective mode spectrum) of the system and is related to the dynamic structure factor by the fluctuation-dissipation theorem.
+The imaginary part of the inverse dielectric function ${\rm Im} [\varepsilon^{-1}(\omega,{\bf q})]$ is known as the loss function since it is proportional to the differential cross section of inelastic x-ray or electron scattering off the system~\cite{ritchie57}.
+The loss function typically consists of a broad background formed by particle-hole excitations (which can describe either inter- or intraband transitions), with the plasmon showing up as a resonance~\cite{powell59,chiarello18}.
+The long-wavelength plasmon~\eqref{eq:3deg} is undamped and thus determined by the zeros of the dielectric function $\varepsilon(\omega,{\bf q})$.
+Assuming then that the loss function at long wavelengths is exhausted by the plasmon pole and neglecting other contributions (the so-called single-mode approximation), Eq.~\eqref{eq:3deg} follows using the $f$-sum rule $m_1({\bf q}) = \frac{2\pi^2 e^2 n}{m}$ and the perfect screening sum rule $m_{-1}({\bf q}) = \frac{\pi}{2} + {\cal O}(q^2)$, since in this case $\Omega_{p,{\rm 3deg}}^2 = m_1/m_{-1}$~\cite{pines89}.
+Indeed, it turns out that the single-mode approximation is exact at long wavelengths, i.e., the plasmon pole exhausts the sum rules~\eqref{eq:sumrules}, with other contributions such as particle-hole excitations suppressed due to phase-space restrictions and dielectric screening~\cite{pines89}.
+In particular, even interband excitations (for models with multiple bands) do not dominate the sum rules: In a spectral decomposition, the continuity equation relates interband terms at order ${\cal O}(q^0)$ (the same order as the plasmon pole) to matrix elements of the total current operator, i.e., the sum over velocities of all particles.
 However, such a contribution must vanish for translationally invariant states, because velocity and momentum are proportional in a parabolic system, and the total momentum generates translations of the whole state.

-The above argument no longer holds for Dirac materials.
-There, valence and conduction bands form linear band touching points, Dirac points, which are described by an effective continuum two-band Hamiltonian
+The above argument breaks down for Dirac materials, which thus admit a richer behavior of Dirac plasmons that is sensitive to many-body interactions.
+In Dirac materials, valence and conduction bands form linear band touching points, Dirac points, which are described by an effective continuum two-band Hamiltonian